 What can you do to help?

-After immense public outrage, in 2020 the Senate held an Inquiry into the impact of seismic testing on fisheries and the marine environment.
+After overwhelming public outrage and the damage done to our marine life by seismic blasting, the Senate held an Inquiry in 2020 into the impact of seismic testing on fisheries and the marine environment.

-One clear recommendation from the Senate Inquiry⁹ is that seismic blasting doesn’t belong in marine parks, and it doesn’t belong in critical marine habitats.
+One clear recommendation from the Senate Inquiry⁹ is that seismic blasting must be banned from marine parks, and it doesn’t belong in critical marine habitats.

-You’ve seen that a wave of public outrage can influence decision makers.
-Help us turn up the volume against seismic testing and protect our marine parks and the vulnerable wildlife that call the ocean home.
+You’ve seen that when we work together to protect our oceans we can influence decision makers.
+Help us turn up the volume against seismic blasting and the expansion of oil and gas, and protect our marine parks and the vulnerable wildlife that call the ocean home.